 Gordon-Conwell maintains campuses in South Hamilton and Boston, Massachusetts; Charlotte, North Carolina; and Jacksonville, Florida.

-“I’ve been taking one class at Gordon-Conwell per semester, and it’s been an eye-opener.
-Even though I’m just a few courses in, the experience has already helped give me a stronger intellectual foundation that enables me to do a more effective job in my ministry.
+“… the experience … helped give me a stronger intellectual foundation that enables me to do a more effective job in my ministry.

-I’m learning a lot about how I understand and interpret the Bible and how to better explain it.
 I appreciate Berkshire’s financial assistance, which helps makes it more affordable.
-The whole experience has been great.”
+The whole experience was great.”

 “GCTS was a good fit for me and I made the right choice.
 I knew that my time at GCTS would be a learning and growing experience, but I did not expect it to be as all-encompassing as it became.
 School was very demanding and I had to make the choice to let other ‘good things’ go so that I could commit myself to school.”

 Tamra Carpenter, Master of Arts in Christian Counseling at GCTS, Charlotte campus – Family therapy is an area of particular interest.

 Get Started today!
 Click the link to learn how.